 Nappy leaks happen sometimes - whether you use disposables nappies, reusable nappies or a combination of both.
 It's commonplace to pack a spare outfit in your changing bag, to roll your eyes when diaper leaks happens and to think poonamis are inevitable.
 Cloth nappies are super reliable and exploding poo is almost unheard of.

 Once you have your routine with washable nappies, leaks don't happen often.
 A one off leak shouldn't be a reason to panic but if you are consistently finding leaks in the same place, a tweak in routine may be needed.
-To stop reusable nappies leaking, you should check the:
+Here's how to stop reusable nappies leaking, check the:

 It can be fiddly to get a good nappy fit to start with in cloth.
 But with practice it gets easier.

 Make sure your baby is within the weight confines of the nappy as you will get leaks if it is too big or too small.

 Make sure the nappy isn't escaping the nappy wrap or moisture will wick through onto babies clothes.

 To correctly fit washable diapers the cotton or bamboo nappy should be placed low underneath baby - think builders bum, pinch and lift the bulk of the nappy up between babies legs and into the knicker line, pull the wing up toward the armpit of the other side, and popper up hip snaps then waist snaps.
 You can follow our step buy step fit guide here.

 Measurements that affect fit -

 - Rise - sets the height of one size fits most reusable cotton nappy covers and nappies on babies body and determines the leg round

 - Hip snaps - secures the nappy around the hip, stops wing droop and secures the leg round